Anselmianum: History

 The university was founded in its present form by Pope Leo XIII in 1887, created in honor of St. Anselm of Canterbury.
 An additional Pontifical Institute of Sacred Liturgy was canonically established by the Holy See as a faculty of Sacred Liturgy in order to promote liturgical science through research and teaching.
 As such it is empowered to grant, in the name of the Pope, the unique academic degrees of License (SL.L.) and Doctorate (SL.D.) in Sacred Liturgy.

 Leadership

-The chancellor (gran cancelliere) of the Anselmianum is Gregory Polan, OSB, the Abbot Primate of the Benedictine Confederation.
+The chancellor (gran cancelliere) of the Anselmianum is the Abbot Primate of the Benedictine Confederation.
+Abbot Primate Jeremias Schröder was elected on Sept.
+14, 2024.

-Since 5 December 2019, the rector (rettore magnifico) of the Anselmianum is Bernhard A. Eckerstorfer, OSB, a Benedictine monk of Kremsmünster Abbey in Austria.
+The rector (rettore magnifico) of the Anselmianum is Jákó Örs Fehérváry, O.S.B., a Benedictine monk of Pannonhalma Archabbey in Hungary.

-Since 4 February 2021, the vice rector is Fernando Rivas, OSB, a Benedictine monk of the Abadía de San Benito in Argentina.
-Rivas also serves as the Dean of the Faculty of Theology.

-The president of the Pontifical Institute of Sacred Liturgy (Preside del Pontificio Istituto Liturgico) is Jordi-Agustí Piqué i Collado, OSB, a Benedictine monk of Santa Maria de Montserrat Abbey.
+The president of the Pontifical Institute of Sacred Liturgy (Preside del Pontificio Istituto Liturgico) is Stefan Geiger, O.S.B., a Benedictine monk of Schäftlarn Abbey in Germany.